 Set Concrete Goals

-- As an individual, I will talk to ___ friends, family members, neighbors, and co-workers about our personal responsibility to be prepared.
+- As an individual, I will ask ______ friends, family members, and colleagues to donate food this month/season/year.

 - I will recruit ___ volunteers to support food banks with me this month/season/year.

 - As a team we will recruit _______ volunteers to support food banks with us this month/season/year.